 One of the frequent questions we receive from employees who are the subject of disciplinary action is whether they should resign rather than go through the disciplinary process.
 This is not an easy question to answer or an easy decision for the employee to make as there are many considerations.
-If you would like help from a fully qualified specialist employment solicitor please call us for a free, no obligation, telephone consultation on 01522 440512.
+If you would like help, please call us for a free, no obligation, telephone consultation on 01522 440512.
 Alternatively, for more information about your choices when subjected to a disciplinary process, read on.

 What Are The Disciplinary/Misconduct Allegations?